Work planned for Côte Saint-Luc Road this summer

 It’s kind of mesmerizing to watch this loop of a car driving over a pothole on Côte St-Luc road.
 This stretch will be repaved this summer. <a href="https://t.co/XgtY5r3OYO">pic.twitter.com/XgtY5r3OYO</a>—@katemckenna8

-Côte Saint-Luc Road is a boundary road, with the Montreal borough of Notre-Dame-de-Grâce on the south side and the city of Côte Saint-Luc on the north side.
+A large section of Côte Saint-Luc Road runs along the boundary between the Montreal borough of Notre-Dame-de-Grâce to the south and the city of Côte Saint-Luc to the north.

 The city of Montreal is also planning a major project along parts of Côte Saint-Luc Road in 2023 to replace infrastructure.